RedXquirrel/ReactiveExtensionsPOC/README.md

 Rx-Interfaces
 Rx-Linq

-Binding in the Xaml to a property in the ViewModel that is updated by a Reactive Extension Observable causes a second hand jpg to rotate, second by second.

-In the Xaml:
+The binding in the Xaml is as follows:

 ```
   <Grid>